 I always like to start a new unit with some understanding of why this might be useful and what the underlying idea is for the concept.
 What really is a system of equations?
 What does it represent?

-Well a system of equations is usually defined as: system of equations is a collection of two or more equations with a same set of unknowns.
+Well a system of equations is usually defined as: A system of equations is a collection of two or more equations with a same set of unknowns.
 (SOS math)

 What does that mean?
 How do we start exploring that?
 Dan Meyer has an interesting blog post (dy/dan) on this from February 2014